actualbudget/docs/docs/contributing/writing-docs.md

 ### For documents

 * Filenames should be self-explanatory and reflect the title of the file.
-* A longer filename is preferred over a shorter one.
+* A longer, more descriptive, filename is preferred over a shorter, less descriptive, one.
 * Folder names must reflect the naming in the sidebar.

 ### For images

 * Images must be placed in the `/static/img/` folder.
-* Except for logos and such, all images related to the documentation must be placed in a folder corresponding to where the document is stored.
+* Except for logos and such, all images related to the documentation must be placed in a folder corresponding to the location of the document in which it is used.
 Let's say you want to add an image to a document in the `/docs/budgeting/` folder - the corresponding images must be stored in the `/static/img/budgeting/` folder.
 * Image names must be prefixed to correspond with the document they primarily belong to.
 Let's say you are adding an image to the `/docs/budgeting/categories.md` file, then all image names need to be prefixed with `categories-`.
 * For regularly used images, these can be put into `/static/img/elements/`, inside it's own folders.
 Let's say you want to store images related to the sidebar; then all _sidebar_ images need to be placed in `/static/images/elements/sidebar/`.
 We have decided to do it this way to minimize the workload when adding and updating images.